samgoldman/FlowSolver/README.md

             1. Square puzzles: left to right
             2. Hex puzzles: alternating bottom right to top left and bottom left to top right
         5. Note: in the case of warps, the warps should be designated by a `-` or `|` after the last row or column

+Notes:
+1. Cells may be skipped: puzzles do not need to be be perfect rectangles
+2. Walls may be created by omitting the appropriate neighbor characters

 ### Standard Example:
 ```aidl